 I first heard the term ashram after watching the film Eat, Pray, Love.
-A film which inspired my journey to take 7 months out of my seemingly ordinary life and travel the world!
+A film which inspired my journey to take 7 months out of my ordinary life and travel the world!
 So I decided to try living in an ashram for 2-3 months and discover India.

 Finding the right ashram for you

 I was drawn to India but felt terrified to go on my own as a solo woman.
 I had heard some horror stories of women travelling alone in India.

 For me though, I didn't want to let that stop me exploring a country so rich in culture, colours, and spiritual energy.